 - Avoid spicy foods and pepper.

 There aren’t significant dietary limitations for you from the second day after surgery.
-Just do not eat hot and spicy foods and try to avoid hard foods and foods that require biting into and chewing hard, like apples, carrots, sandwiches, etc.
+Just do not eat hot and spicy foods and try to avoid tough foods and foods that require biting and hard chewing, such as apples, carrots, sandwiches, etc.